-We have two non-cancellable office leases (the "Office Leases"), with remaining lease terms of approximately 1.25 years, each of which are classified as operating leases.
-Both leases expire in 2021.
-Only one of our leases has remaining renewal options, which includes three options to renew for one additional year.
-The exercise of lease renewal options is at our sole discretion, which we currently do not anticipate exercising and as such were not recognized as part of our right-of-use ("ROU") asset and lease liabilities.
-Our lease payments are fixed, and we recognize lease expense for these leases on a straight-line basis over the lease term.
+As of March 31, 2021, we maintain the non-cancellable office lease for our facilities at 10421 Pacific Center Court in San Diego, California, which expires on August 31, 2021.
+Our lease payments are fixed, and we recognize lease expense for leases on a straight-line basis over the lease term.
 Operating lease ROU assets and lease liabilities are recorded based on the present value of the future minimum lease payments over the lease term at commencement date.
 As our leases do not provide an implicit rate, we used our incremental borrowing rate based on the information available at effective date of adoption in determining the present value of future payments.
 The weighted-average discount rate used was 8.59%.

-Our balance sheet includes our ROU assets and lease liabilities as follows (in thousands):
+Our balance sheet includes our ROU assets and lease liabilities for the non-cancellable office lease as follows (in thousands):

-Leases Classification on the Balance Sheet June 30, 2020 December 31, 2019 Operating ROU assets Other long-term assets \$ 1,020 \$ 1,402 Operating lease liabilities Other current liabilities 925 871 Operating lease liabilities Other long-term liabilities 180 654
+Leases Classification on the Balance Sheet March 31, 2021 December 31, 2020 Operating ROU assets Other long-term assets \$ 218 \$ 344 Operating lease liabilities Other current liabilities 197 342

-The following costs are included in our consolidated statements of cash flow (in thousands):
+The following non-cancellable office lease costs are included in our consolidated statements of cash flow (in thousands):

-June 30, Leases Classification on the Cash Flow 2 020 2019 Operating lease cost Operating \$ 440 \$ 440 Cash paid for amounts included in the measurement of lease liabilities Operating 478 463
+Three Mor Mar nths End ch 31, ed Leases Classification on the Cash Flow 202 21 2020 Operating lease cost Operating \$ 133 \$ 220 Cash paid for amounts included in the measurement of lease liabilities Operating 151 239